druck13/DirSync/ReadMe.md

 Testing
 -------
 The program test.py will set up the client and server on a local Linux and Windows machines and run a series of confidence tests

-Test 1: Server started with no directory parameter creates the default Strorage directory Test 2: Server started with directory parameter creates the directory Test 3: Client started with invalid directory fails Test 4: Client with file and directories in source only
+Test 1: Server started with no directory parameter creates the default Storage directory Test 2: Server started with directory parameter creates the directory Test 3: Client started with invalid directory fails Test 4: Client with file and directories in source only